 -

-Prepare the kabocha: Wash the kabocha and cut it into medium-sized pieces (about 5 cm).
-There is no need to peel the kabocha, as its skin becomes tender when cooked.
+To prepare the kabocha: Wash the kabocha and cut it into medium-sized pieces (about 5 cm).
+There's no need to peel the kabocha, as its skin softens during cooking.
 Just be sure to remove the seeds.

 -

-Prepare the stock: In a large saucepan, pour the dashi stock and bring it to a boil.
-Then reduce heat to medium.
+Prepare the broth: In a large saucepan, pour the dashi broth and bring it to a boil.
+Then reduce to medium heat.

 -

-Add seasonings: Stir tamari soy sauce, sugar and mirin into the broth.
-Stir gently to mix well.
+Add the seasonings: Stir the tamari soy sauce, sugar, and mirin into the broth.
+Mix gently to combine.

 -

 Cooking the kabocha: Add the kabocha pieces to the broth, making sure they are partially submerged.
-Cover the pot with a lid, reduce the heat to low, and simmer for about 15 to 20 minutes, until the kabocha is tender but not too soft.
-Check for doneness by inserting a fork into a piece; it should sink in easily.
+Cover the pot, reduce the heat to low, and simmer for about 15 to 20 minutes, until the kabocha is tender but not mushy.
+Check for doneness by piercing a piece with a fork; it should go in easily.

 -

-Let it sit: Turn off the heat and let the kabocha sit in the broth for a few minutes.
-This allows the pieces to soak up the flavors even more.
+Let it rest: Turn off the heat and let the kabocha rest in the broth for a few minutes.
+This allows the pieces to absorb even more of the flavors.

 -

-Serve: Arrange the pieces of kabocha on a serving dish, sprinkling them lightly with the cooking broth.
-Serve it hot, as an accompaniment to rice or as a light main course.
+To serve: Arrange the kabocha pieces on a serving platter, drizzling them lightly with the cooking broth.
+Serve hot, as a side dish with rice or as a light main course.

 Note

 For a decorative touch, garnish the Kabocha Nimono with a few toasted sesame seeds or chopped chives just before serving.
-This will bring a slight crunchy note and visual contrast.
+This will add a light crunch and a visual contrast.